crazyoptimist/crazyoptimist-github-io/content/post/2019/how-to-setup-a-reverse-proxy-with-nginx-on-centos-7.md

 ---
-title: "How to Setup a Reverse Proxy With Nginx on Centos 7"
+title: "How to Setup a Reverse Proxy with Nginx on Centos 7"
 date: 2019-12-20T21:50:44-05:00
 categories: ["devops"]
 ---

-First off, install nginx on the server machine.
+Firstly, install nginx on the server.

 ```bash
 yum update
 yum install epel-release
 yum install nginx
 ```

 Edit the nginx config file then.

 ```bash
 cd /etc/nginx/nginx.conf
 vim nginx.conf
 ```

 Edit the file like this:

 ```bash
 server_name domain.com;
 ```

-If you are not going to use domain name, a public ip address would also work instead of domain.com 🙂
-Find location section in the file and replace it with:
+If you are not going to use a domain name, a public ip address would also work instead of `domain.com` 🙂 Find the location section in the file and replace it with:

 ```bash
 location / {
   proxy_pass http://server_ip:8080;